Voting Resources for Students

 Only specific reasons entitle a registered voter to vote early by mail (no longer called absentee voting).
 You may request a ballot by mail if you:

 First, request an Application for Ballot by Mail (ABBM) from the Early Voting Clerk in the political subdivision conducting your election, or from our office.
 You may also print an ABBM directly from our website (PDF), (Spanish version (PDF).
-Our Elections Assistance website (tamiu.turbovote.org) will also walk you through the process and will send you a pre-stamped, pre-addressed envelope to mail back your ABBM.
 Once received, read the instructions carefully, complete the ABBM form and return it to the Early Voting Clerk.
-The last date to request an Application for Ballot by Mail (ABBM) is October 23.
-The last date to submit your ballot by mail is November 3rd (must be received by 7:00pm at the Elections Administration facility (if not postmarked).
+The last date to request an Application for Ballot by Mail (ABBM) is October 25.
+The last date to submit your ballot by mail is November 5th (must be received by 7 p.m. at the Elections Administration facility (if not postmarked).

 When a voter arrives at a polling location, the voter will be asked to present one of the seven (7) acceptable forms of photo ID (listed below).
 If a voter does not possess an acceptable form of photo identification and cannot reasonably obtain one, the voter may present a supporting form of ID and execute a Reasonable Impediment Declaration, noting the voter’s reasonable impediment to obtaining an acceptable form of photo identification, stating that the information contained in the declaration is true, that the voter is the same individual personally appearing at the polling place to sign the declaration, and that the voter faces a reasonable impediment to procuring an acceptable form of photo identification.
 If a voter has continued access to their acceptable form of photo ID, but, for example, forgets to bring their acceptable form of approved photo ID to the polling place and/or left it, for example, at home or in their car, the voter still possesses the acceptable photo ID and must use it to vote.